mborgerson/angr-megatest/README.md

 angr megatest
 =============
-Tools for large-scale program analysis over the Debian package set, spanning many architectures.
+Tools for large-scale program analysis over the Debian stretch package set, spanning many architectures.

 **WARNING:** Understand that you will be spinning up over 100k containers to do this analysis.
 This can incur significant cost.
 Consider limiting your